Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 [Operator Instructions] Our first question today comes from Steve Moss from B. Riley Securities.
+Steve, please go ahead.
+Your line is now open.

 Steve Moss

+Good morning, guys.
 Maybe just following up on the factor receivable business here and, Aaron, you mentioned the rising fuel costs.
 Just if you could break down kind of what percentage that represents the invoice these days.

 Aaron Graft